You might be able to ask for your passport and other documents to be returned if you’ve sent them with your application but need them urgently.

-If your application has been refused and you don’t have leave to remain
+If your application has been refused and you do not have permission to stay

 If you’ve applied for asylum

-Contact your caseworker to ask for your documents back.
+Contact your caseworker or the Voluntary Returns Service to ask for your documents back.

-You can report that you haven’t received your documents if they’ve not been returned after 10 working days.
+You can report that you have not received your documents if they’ve not been returned after 10 working days.